 4.1921.
 Security patrols.
-All projects with 150-100 or more units are required to provide security patrols according to an approved security plan.
+All projects with 150-100 or more units are required to include provide vehicle-based security patrol services in the project's operating budget and submit a according to an approved security plan for approval.

 Security must be provided by an experienced, professional security patrol with significant, local residential experience.
 If the project is in an area with a neighborhood association or Property-Based Improvement District, SHRA may encourage the use of the same security patrol utilized by these organizations.
-Security firm and plan are to be approved by SHRA, and any changes are to be pre-approved by SHRA.-which shall include the following:
+Security firm and plan are to be approved by SHRA, and any changes are to be pre-approved by SHRA, which shall include the following:

-- Roving vehicular and/or foot security patrols operating ten-hour shifts from approximately 7:30 pm to 5:30 am - Security company on call 24 hours/day, 7 days/week, including holidays - Electronic service and incident reports - Security firm and plan are to be approved by SHRA, and any changes are to pre-approved by SHRA.
+- Roving vehicular and/or foot security patrols operating ten hour shifts from approximately 7:30 pm to 5:30 am - Security company on call 24 hours/day, 7 days/week, including holidays - Electronic service and incident reports - Security firm and plan are to be approved by SHRA, and any changes are to pre-approved by SHRA.